iterorganization/IMAS-ParaView/docs/source/cli.rst

 .. note:: If you intend to convert a large chunk of the entire GGD dataset, it may be beneficial to disable lazy loading.
 For this, the ``--no-lazy`` flag can be set.
    By default, lazy loading is enabled, except when all time steps are converted, in which case it is disabled.
-To enforce the use of lazy loading, use the ``lazy`` flag.
+To enforce the use of lazy loading, use the ``--lazy`` flag.

 Index-based slicing
 ^^^^^^^^^^^^^^^^^^^